heihei0314/TLIPHelper/flask/readme.md

 6. Continue through each step (Objective, Outcomes, Pedagogy, Development, Implementation, Evaluation).
 7. Once you have completed all steps, click the "Synthesize" button in the "Final Step!" section to generate a comprehensive project proposal based on all your inputs.

+Testing
+This section describes the testing strategy and the purpose of the main test files.

+test_main.py (Unit and API Tests)
+This file contains a comprehensive suite of tests for the backend application.
+It includes:

+Azure OpenAI API Connection Test: This is the primary test that runs first to ensure a stable connection and expected response from the configured Azure OpenAI endpoint.
+It verifies the API key, endpoint, API version, and deployment name are correctly loaded and that a basic chat completion call succeeds.

+get_openai_reply Function Tests: These tests focus on the output of the get_openai_reply function (presumably from main.py).
+They validate that the function's response is in a valid JSON format and that it contains all the expected keys (type, explanation, follow_up_question, summary, suggested_questions).

+General Unit Tests: Includes basic unit tests for individual functions within the application, ensuring their core logic works as expected.

+test_integration.py (Integration Tests)
+This file (or section, if integrated into test_main.py as in the provided example) contains tests that verify the interaction between different components or services of the application.
+These tests are designed to ensure that various parts of the system work correctly together.
+Examples include:

+Simulating user creation and login flows to ensure authentication and user management systems are integrated properly.

+Testing data flow between the application and external databases or third-party services.

 ## Future Improvements
 **imporve the prompts**
 **imporve the UI**
 **Add a agent to judge**
 **Add a agent to identify the finishing line for each step**

 ## License